digital-asset/daml/docs/source/daml/reference/structure.rst

     :ref:`signatories <daml-ref-signatories>`
         ``signatory`` keyword

         Required.
-The parties (see the :ref:`Party <daml-ref-built-in-types>` type) who must consent to the creation of an instance of this contract.
-You won't be able to create an instance of this contract until all of these parties have authorized it.
+The parties (see the :ref:`Party <daml-ref-built-in-types>` type) who must consent to the creation of this contract.
+You won't be able to create this contract until all of these parties have authorized it.

     :ref:`observers <daml-ref-observers>`
     	``observer`` keyword